-- Net change in supplies and maintenance costs is due reclassification of expenditures within the financial statements.
-The cost of supplies and maintenance has continued to increase primarily due to additional spending in non- capitalized expenses, increased contracted services, instructional supplies for use in the classroom, supply, inventory purchases and maintenance by the Facilities Department, and non-instructional supplies for use in offices and support departments. - Student financial aid expenditures in the form of Pell and SEOG grants, along with Federal Student Loans, decreased from prior year due to impact of COVID-19 pandemic, however, the District provided direct cash aid to students of \$9.2 million received from the federal government for Higher Education Emergency Relief Funds (HEERF) to help students deal with impact of COVID-19. - Increase in depreciation is due to additions in capital assets. - Increase in state apportionments is primarily due the fact that the District is paid at a higher FTES for COVID-19 Emergency Funding Protection for the Student-Centered Funding Formula as a result of Lower FTES caused by decreased enrollment impact of COVID-19 pandemic. - The increase in local property tax reflects the growth trend of the local property tax base. - Federal grants have increased by \$26.6 million due to additional grants awarded to the District from federal sources. - State taxes and other revenues have increased by \$35.7 million due to increases in lottery revenues, on-behalf payment for pension and state financial aid programs. - Investment income and net investment expense have increased due to high interest. - Interest expense represents the accreted interest charges for the long-term bonds. - State capital income increased as a result of the payments of capital outlay reimbursements for the music Wray Theater project by the State of California.
+- Decrease in supplies, materials and other operating expenses and services is primarily due to decrease in pandemic era funding from federal and state. - Student aid expenditures in the form of Pell and SEOG grants, along with Federal Student Loans, decreased from prior year due to impact of COVID-19 pandemic, however, the District provided direct cash aid to students of \$3.6 million received from the Federal government for Higher Education Emergency Relief Funds (HEERF) to help students deal with impact of COVID-19. - Increase in depreciation is due to additions in capital assets. - Although the District was protected for FTES, however, State apportionments decreased due to the state budget deficit. - The increase in local property tax reflects the growth trend of the local property tax base. - Federal grants have decreased by \$32.3 million due to less grants awarded to the District from Federal sources. - State taxes and other revenues have decreased by \$18.4 million due to decreases in lottery revenues, on-behalf payment for pension and state financial aid programs. - Investment income have increased due to high interest. - Interest expense represents the accreted interest charges for the long-term bonds. - State capital income increased as a result of the payments of capital outlay reimbursements for the music Wray Theater project by the State of California.